 Typically, a CV is 2-3 pages in length; however, this will vary from student to student.
 Use a readable 11 or 12 point font such as Verdana, Times New Roman, Helvetica, or Palatino Linotype.
 Be sure you number your pages.

-Contact the CareerCenter if you have any questions, or if you would like to request a review of your CV please fill out the Career Center Consultation Request (OrgSync form)by clicking below:
+Contact the CareerCenter or if you would like to request a review of your CV, please fill out the Career Center Consultation Request (OrgSync form) by clicking below:

 This page was last modified on July 12, 2016